-Irene Rocha Rivera is Education Justice Advocate at the ACLU of Southern California, and is based out of the Los Angeles office.
+Irene Rocha Rivera is an education policy advocate and organizer at the ACLU of Southern California, and is based out of the Los Angeles office.

 Irene focuses on community engagement, advocacy, policy research and litigation support for the statewide education team to ensure that the public education system provides quality education to all students.